dojah-inc/sdk-kotlin/README.md

     }
 }
 ```
-enable jetifier in grade.properties:
+Enable jetifier in grade.properties:
 ```
 android.enableJetifier=true
 ```

-import dependency in your app/build.gradle
+Import dependency in your app/build.gradle

 ```
 ...